cyqsimon/what-the-port/README.md

 Of course, the intrinsic issue with any scraper is that it isn't particularly resilient.
 Wikipedia is intended for human consumption first and foremost, not for a program.
-I fully expect this tool to have issues regularly, when the Wikipedia page gets updated in an unhandled way.Therefore most aspects of this tool are written to be fail-safe, meaning it will try its best to produce usable output.
+I fully expect this tool to have issues regularly, when the Wikipedia page gets updated in an unhandled way.
+Therefore most aspects of this tool are written to be fail-safe, meaning it will try its best to produce usable output.
 If you encounter errors or warnings, please report them as issues.